 Here is everything you need to know before you start working.

-What is a portage salarial company ?
+What is a portage salarial company (also known as EOR : Employer of record) ?

 Since 2009, an easy business status has been created to facilitate the setting up of a small enterprise in France.